Economic Development & Business Resources

 Mayfield & Green Development (Marc’s Plaza):

-Developer DeVille Development has begun construction of the new Marc’s Plaza on the northeast corner of Mayfield & Green.
-All businesses remain open on the site during construction.
+Developer DeVille Development is close to completing construction of the new Marc’s Plaza on the northeast corner of Mayfield & Green.

 When complete, this 60,000sf plaza will be home to a new Marc’s store.
-Tenants from the current shopping center including Subway, AT&T, Great Clips, and Just-a-Buck will be moving into the new center.
+Other tenants include Subway, Great Clips, and Just-a-Buck.
 New to South Euclid will be Pet Valu which will also open a store in the new center.

-Once the new building is complete this fall, the current shopping center will be demolished.
+Now that the new building is complete, the old shopping center has been demolished.
 Two outbuildings will be constructed in its place along Mayfield Road, similar to the outbuildings at Cedar Center.
 Tenants for the outbuildings have yet to be announced.
 The developer also is actively looking for a tenant for the former Burger King building which may be extensively renovated or demolished and replaced, depending on the eventual tenant.

 This year will bring completion to the Cedar Center North development, with the addition of Planet Fitness.
 Planet Fitness will soon be constructing a 20,000sf two story gym and fitness facility in the space behind Bob Evans, next to GFS.
 Planet Fitness plans to make the Cedar Center location their flagship facility for Northeast Ohio.
 The rest of the center continues to thrive with many of the stores outperforming their sales expectations.